justMaku/Miazga/README.md

 ```

 # About the name
-[Miazga](https://pl.wikipedia.org/wiki/Miazga_(rzeka)) is a small river flowing through an area where I used to live as a kid.
-Even though it's really small and name is only recognized by locals, it provided all the kids in the area with plenty of fun I believe it reflects the nature of this project perfectly.
+[Miazga](https://pl.wikipedia.org/wiki/Miazga_(rzeka)) is a small river flowing near the Polish city of Łódź, through a rural area I lived in as a kid.
+Even though it's really small and the name is only recognized by locals, the river provided kids in the area with plenty of fun year-round.
+I believe it reflects the nature of this project perfectly.